 Want To Hire A Cook for Your Restaurant?
 Make Sure You Know Who You Need!

-Before you hire a cook, you must first have an understanding of the requirements of your restaurant.
+Need a cook for your restaurant?
+But before you hire a cook, you must first have an understanding of the requirements of your restaurant.
 For this, you need to have a list of the profiles and the number of positions required for each profile for the restaurant kitchen.
 You must also have a clear Job Description associated with each profile.
 In this article, will talk about the type of Chefs and Cooks that are essential in a restaurant kitchen, and the best practices to hire them.

 1. Executive Chef